dirkschumacher/ompr/README.md

 There are currently two backends.
 A backend is the function that initializes an empty model.

 * `MIPModel()` is the standard MILP Model
-* `MILPModel()` is a new backend specifically optimized for linear models and is about 1000 times faster than `MIPModel()`.
+* `MILPModel()` is another backend specifically optimized for linear models and is about 1000 times faster than `MIPModel()`.
 It has slightly different semantics, as it is vectorized.
-Currently experimental, but it will replace the `MIPModel` eventually.
+Currently experimental.

 ### Solver